ELSI Research Scientist Position

-Up to four position are offered in the present recruitment.
+Up to five positions are offered in the present recruitment.

-December 1, 2017 or earliest possible date thereafter, preferably no later than April 1, 2018.
+August 1, 2018 or earliest possible date thereafter.
 Please discuss with us if this schedule poses potential problems, and we will try to meet your needs where possible.

 |Period of Employment||

 Three years, with a possible extension until March 31, 2022 based on the successful applicant's performance and the direction and situation of ELSI.